The Crisis of Democracy

-The Crisis of Democracy: On the Governability of Democracies is a 1975 report that was written by Michel Crozier, Samuel P. Huntington, and Joji Watanuki for the Trilateral Commission.
+The Crisis of Democracy: On the Governability of Democracies is a key report written in 1975 by Michel Crozier, Samuel P. Huntington, and Joji Watanuki for the Trilateral Commission.
 In the same year, it was republished as a book by the New York University Press.

-The report observed the political state of the United States, Europe and Japan, and says that in the United States the problems of governance "stem from an excess of democracy" and thus advocates "to restore the prestige and authority of central government institutions."
-The report serves as an important point of reference for studies focusing on the contemporary crisis of democracies.
+The report observed the political state of the United States, Europe and Japan, and says that in the United States the problems of governance "stem from an excess of democracy" and thus calls for actions "to restore the prestige and authority of central government institutions."

 Overview

 Europe

 The report outlines that in 1960s Western Europe the governments are "overloaded with participants and demands" which the highly bureaucratic political systems are unable to handle, thus rendering their societies ungovernable.
 It points to a political decision made by France that was made in "semisecret, without open political debate, but with a tremendous amount of lobbying and intrabureaucratic conflict."